 When I switched to the Integrative Arts major I had already spent two and a half years taking engineering classes.
-The flexibility of this major made it easy for me to focus my interest in technology into a theatre environment.
+The flexibility of this major made it easy for me to focus my interest in technology in a theatre environment.
 By switching my major, opportunities became available to me that before were not.

 As an Integrative Arts major, I was able to travel to Florida for a USITT conference.
 USITT is a great place to network and meet a lot of very valuable people.
 During my time there, I was able to get information from many graduate schools.
 I even received an offer from one school.
-Along with that I was able to interview with a company that in the end offered me a summer internship.
+Along with that, I was able to interview with a company that in the end offered me a summer internship.